ahmedtariq01/AWS_CDK_Projects/AWS_Lambda/WebHealthCheck/README.md

-# Welcome to your CDK Python project!

-This is a blank project for CDK development with Python.
+# AWS Lambda Webapp Healthcheck CDK Pyhton Project

+This project demonstrates a CDK app with an instance of a stack (`web_health_check_stack`).
+This projects creates a Lambda Function that checks the availability and latency of the websites.
+Also, Convert the lambda function into a cron job on 60 min intervals.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
-The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
-To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
-If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.
+The initialization process also creates a virtualenv within this project, stored under the .venv directory.
+To create the virtualenv it assumes that there is a `python3` executable in your path with access to the `venv` package.
+If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually once the init process completes.

 To manually create a virtualenv on MacOS and Linux: